softworkz/emby-wiki/Web-Socket.md

 ### Identification message

-As soon as the connection is established, an identification message should be sent which includes the client name, device id, and application version.
+As soon as the connection is established, an identification message should be sent by the client which includes the client name, device id, and application version.
 For example

 `
 {